-- Import, possess, sell or offer to sell live: any species of mongoose, any species of wild rabbit or hare and any deer, raccoon, fox, skunk, coyote, wild turkey, wild rodents and any wild goat, sheep, antelope or other exotic game from any area outside of Alabama.
-(Also, see Sale of Game Birds and Game Animals, Hunting Regulations & Information) or any fish from the genus Clarias, Serrasalmus or Mylopharyngodon.
+- Import, possess, sell or offer to sell live: any species of mongoose, any species of wild rabbit or hare and any deer, raccoon, fox, skunk, coyote, wild turkey or wild rodents from any area outside of Alabama.
+(Also, see Sale of Game Birds and Game Animals) or any fish from the genus Clarias, Serrasalmus or Mylopharyngodon.

 - Release any tame or wild turkey into any of the wild areas of the state.

-- Hunt using laser sights, attachments and light sources to project a beam forward of a gun or bow, except for legally blind hunters.
+- Hunt using laser sights, attachments and light sources to project a beam forward of a gun or bow.

-- Hunt or take wildlife using poison, explosives or chemicals to include deer blocks, molasses blocks, mineral blocks, chemical licks, and similar products.
+- Hunt using poison, explosives or chemicals to include deer blocks, molasses blocks, mineral blocks, chemical licks, and similar products.
 Deer may be hunted over plain salt licks containing no other minerals or chemicals.

-- Have in possession or keep in captivity any protected live wild bird or wild animal.
+- Have in possession any protected live wild bird or wild animal.